szbianka/language-analytics-2021-exam-portfolio/README.md

 This repository contains projects for the Language Analytics exam in the Cultural Data Science 2021 supplementary course at Aarhus University.
 The portfolio - following the exam regulations - consists of 5 projects in total - of which four are class assignments and one is a self-assigned project.
 Each assignment is linked to a separate folder, which contains all the necessary files and guidelines for reproducing the project, as well as explanations about the project.

-The code has been developed on a computer with Windows 10 operating system.
+The code for Projects 1 and 5 have been developed on a computer with Windows 10 operating system.
 Therefore if you wish to reproduce the projects on a Mac or Linux machine, you must be aware of the possible differences between the operating systems.
+Projects 2, 3, 4 have been developed on Worker02, therefore I recommend running these from there or on a MAC machine.

 ## General structure of the folders